cosmincatalin/helios/README.md

 _**You can see the results of processing like this:**_

-`docker-compose logs -t -f --tail 100 spark`
+`docker-compose logs -t -f --tail 100 spark-client`

 ### Stopping the services